Dan Fister’s Background

 About a year after we were married I started a small construction contracting business that I retired from after thirty-four years.
 Along the way I was never satisfied doing just one thing at a time.
 So I have pursued other interests that include serving as a Deputy to the Fayette County Jailer where I held the rank of Sergeant, served as a Deputy and assistant bookkeeper to the Fayette County Clerk, and was the senior accountant for the U.S. operations of a small multinational corporation.

 My father taught me the importance of giving back to our community and I have always tried to do that through my involvement in my church and various non-profit organizations.
 I am a Pro-Life conservative Christian that believes in standing up for the unborn and those that cannot speak for themselves, our Nation’s Constitution, and our environment.
 I am a life member of the Bluegrass Sportsmen’s League and have served five terms as President and seventeen years as a member of their Board of Directors.
 I am a life member of the League of Ky.
 Sportsmen and have served five years as a member of their Board of Directors.
 I have served as three terms as Grand Knight of my local council of the Knights of Columbus at Saint Leo’s Church in Versailles, Ky.
 I am a member of the Board of Directors of Central Kentucky Right to Life.
 I have been recognized for my work in conservation and our environment with the most notable being when Governor Paul Patton appointed me to the Ky.
-Land Heritage Fund Board in 2001 and when I was named the Conservationist of the Year by the Kentucky Wildlife Federation Foundation in 2005.
-I have served as Chairman of the Woodford County Republican Party since 2016.
+Land Heritage Fund Board in 2001 and when I was named the Conservationist of the Year by the Kentucky Wildlife Federation Foundation in 2005.served as Chairman of the Woodford County Republican Party from 2016 – 2022.
+I was recognized as a Conservative Kentucky Lawmaker by the American Conservative Union Foundation in 2021 and I represent Kentucky on the Southern Legislative Conference of the Council of State Governments’ Agriculture Committee for 2022.